Ivshti/my-opensource-project-ideas/README.md

 4. ad platform that only serves a logo, which can be used as a non-intrusive watermark over a video, or in some UI design, again non-intrusively
 5. Filmon.tv addon for Stremio
 6. Something with https://github.com/Plaristote/qmlweb
+7. wcjs-renderer-native, a node.js module which renders the buffer from WebChimera.js with a native window through OpenGL / Direct3D